 #8 It can be performed anywhere

 The yoga mat is the number one tool when it comes to practicing yoga.
 However, not all poses need an acupressure yoga mat.
 While driving, Pranayama can still be done.
-Unlike in gym workouts, there is no need for large, expensive equipment.
+There is no need for large, expensive equipment like gyms.

 #9 Yoga improves focus